 Developed by German multinational pharmaceutical company Bayer, KERENDIA is available as film-coated, oblong tablets in two strengths, including pink-coloured 10mg tablets and yellow-coloured 20mg tablets.

-In November 2020, Bayer submitted a new drug application (NDA) to the US Food and Drug Administration (FDA) for KERENDIA (finerenone).
-The NDA was accepted and granted priority review for patients with CKD and T2D in January 2021.
-The drug also holds fast track designation for the condition.
+Bayer submitted a new drug application (NDA) to the US Food and Drug Administration (FDA) for KERENDIA (finerenone) in November 2020.
+The NDA was accepted and the drug was granted priority review for patients with CKD and T2D in January 2021.
+The drug also holds fast-track designation for the condition.

 CKD is a gradual loss of kidney function leading to renal failure.
-The disease is often associated with T2D and around 40% of the T2D patients develop CKD.
+It typically progresses silently without any symptoms in the early stages.
+The disease is often associated with T2D and about 40% of the T2D patients develop CKD.

 Finerenone is a selective antagonist of the mineralocorticoid receptor (MR).
 Activated by aldosterone and cortisol, the nonsteroidal MRA regulates gene transcription.
 The overexpression of the MR is believed to contribute to fibrosis and inflammation.